 What Is A Tick?

 CALS: They are small arachnids, but most people call them bugs.

 Source: TickEncounter Resource Center.

 What is Lyme disease?

-CALS: Lyme Disease is the umbrella term used to describe all Lyme disease and co-infections caused by Lyme borreliosis, which is an infectious disease caused by bacteria of the Borrelia type.
+CALS: Lyme Disease is the umbrella term used to describe all Lyme disease and co-infections caused by Lyme borreliosis, an infectious disease caused by bacteria of the Borrelia type.

-One of the most significant issues with Lyme Disease is that is known as the great imitator, as it mimics other conditions so diagnoses can be tricky.
+One of the most significant issues with Lyme Disease is that it is known as the great imitator, as it mimics other conditions so that diagnoses can be tricky.